HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 They primarily helped web owners to improve the page load times and to offload traffic from the infrastructure hosting these web properties.

 Over time, the services offered by CDN providers have evolved beyond caching and offloading bandwidth/connections.
-Due to its distributed nature and large distrubuted network capacity CDNs have proved to be extremely efficient at handling large scale DDoS attacks.
+Due to its distributed nature and large distributed network capacity CDNs have proved to be extremely efficient at handling large scale DDoS attacks.
 Edge computing is another service that has gained popularity in the recent years.
 Many CDN vendors provide compute services at the edge that allows the web owners to run simple code at the Edge.
 Other services offered by the CDN vendors include the following.

 * Cloud-hosted Web Application Firewalls
 * Bot Management solutions
 * Clean pipe solutions (Scrubbing Data-centers)
-* Serverless Computing offerings
 * Image and Video Management solutions etc.,
 * Edge computing Services